MartienskieNum1/SpaceDrop-Client/README.md

   * A user can login to his account
   * A user can login with oAuth (google)
   * A user can see his account info
+  * A user can edit his account info
   * A user can see his orders
+  * A user can track his orders
-  * A user can see what flights are available (ordering not yet impemented)
+  * A user can search to the flights with the route optimizer
+  * A user can reserve space on a flight
 * Admins:
   * An admin can login to his account
   * An admin can see an overview of all flights